Radovan Karadžić: Fugitive

-The BBC reported that Karadžić had been sighted in 2005 near Foča: "38 km (24 miles) down the road, on the edge of the Sutjeska national park, Radovan Karadžić has just got out of a red Mercedes" and asserted that "Western intelligence agencies knew roughly where they were, but that there was no political will in London or Washington to risk the lives of British, or U.S. agents, in a bid to seize" him and Mladić.
+The BBC reported that Karadžić had been sighted in 2005 near Foča: "38 km (24 miles) down the road, on the edge of the Sutjeska National Park, Radovan Karadžić has just got out of a red Mercedes" and asserted that "Western intelligence agencies knew roughly where they were, but that there was no political will in London or Washington to risk the lives of British, or U.S. agents, in a bid to seize" him and Mladić.

 On 10 January 2008, the BBC reported that the passports of his closest relatives had been seized.
 On 21 February 2008, at the time Kosovo declared independence, portraits of Karadžić were on display during Belgrade's "Kosovo is Serbia protest".

-Since 1999 Karadžić had been masquerading as a "new age" expert in alternative medicine using the fake name "D.D.
+Since 20 April 1999 Karadžić had been masquerading as a "new age" expert in alternative medicine using the fake name "D.D.
 David" printed on his business cards.
 The initials apparently stood for "Dragan Dabić"; officials said he was also using the name "Dr. Dragan David Dabić".
-He lectured in front of hundreds of people on alternative medicine.
+The identity had been provided to Karadžić in Ruma by BIA, using details of a local construction worker, the actual Dragan Dabić, born 1942.
+He lived in Novi Belgrade since at least 2005, working at three private clinics and lecturing in front of hundreds of people on alternative medicine.
 He had his own website, where he offered his assistance in the treatment of sexual problems and disorders by using what he called "Human Quantum Energy".
+His biography on the website claimed the birthplace of Kovači near Kraljevo and education at Lomonosov University.
+In the late 2000s, he published articles about his practices in Zdrav Život health magazine, despite him not being a member of the Serbian Medical Association (SLD) and not providing a medical degree or a résumé to the editor-in-chief, to whom Karadžić claimed an upbringing in Krajina.
+For the first half of 2008, Karadžić attended various Zdrav Život-sponsored health conventions around Belgrade as a guest speaker, some appearances being featured on local television.